Second International Summer School Human Rights Law in Context – Online

 Special Focus: Business and Human Rights

-From 7 to 11 September 2020, the Center for Human Rights Erlangen-Nürnberg (CHREN) in cooperation with the European Center for Constitutional and Human Rights (ECCHR) will host a the Second Summer School on human rights law in context in Nuremberg.
+From 7 to 10 September 2020, the Center for Human Rights Erlangen-Nürnberg (CHREN) in cooperation with the European Center for Constitutional and Human Rights (ECCHR) will host a the Second Summer School on human rights law in context.
 The focus area will be business and human rights including topics such as human rights due diligence, corporate liability, supply chain responsibility and the negotiations on a binding instrument to regulate human rights obligations of transnational corporations.